The Mars Reconnaissance Orbiter (MRO) might look like this as it orbits Mars.

 Mars Reconnaissance Orbiter

-MRO has two other cameras.
-One of those cameras, plus an instrument called a radiometer, will study the atmosphere of Mars.
-MRO carries another instrument called a spectrometer.
+MRO will also study the atmosphere of Mars.
+The spacecraft has an instrument called a spectrometer.
 The spectrometer will make a map of the minerals on the surface of Mars.
-MRO also has radar that will search for ice underground on Mars.
+MRO also has radar.
+It will use the radar to search for ice underground on Mars.

 MRO will make better maps of Mars.
 It will help scientists decide where future missions to Mars should go.
 It might even help us decide where the first people who go to Mars should land!

 How did life evolve on Earth?
 The answer to this question can help us understand our past and prepare for our future.
 Although evolution provides credible and reliable answers, polls show that many people turn away from science, seeking other explanations with which they are more comfortable....more

 The atmosphere of Mars is much thinner than that of Earth, with a surface pressure averaging 1/100th that at the surface of the Earth.
 Surface temperatures range from -113oC at the winter pole to 0oC...more

 The surface of Mars can be broken into two parts, the highlands and lowlands.
 The highlands are in the southern hemisphere (the bottom of the picture).
 The lowlands are in the northern hemisphere of Mars...more